abirjameel/Spark-ML-Projects/README.md

 # Data Science Projects
 These are some of my exciting Data Science and Machine Learning Projects.
-I have used Spark, Python and R to Make these models and programs.
+I have used Spark, Python and R for these models and programs.
 Thanks